 Private-sector service employment is modeled in first differences, as an autoregressive process.
-The first difference of private-sector employment is used as an explanatory variable.
+The first difference of total private-sector employment is used as an explanatory variable.
 The first difference of government employment is modeled using initial claims and the first difference of continuing claims as explanatory variables.
-A variable is included to capture the temporary increase in federal employment needed due to the decennial census.
+A variable is included to capture the temporary increase in federal employment needed to conduct the Decennial Census.
 The second, third and fifth lags of the left-hand-side variable are also included.
-Meanwhile, the monthly change in state and local government employment is modeled using the first difference of government employment and the change in the number of workers temporarily working for the decennial census as the independent variables.
+Meanwhile, the monthly change in state and local government employment is modeled using the first difference of total government employment and the change in the number of temporary Decennial Census workers as independent variables.